arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

     in the morphology, like we see between segment 0 and segment 1 in the above morphology diagram.

-    More information on SWC loaders can be found :ref:`here <morph-formats>`.
+    More information on SWC loaders can be found :ref:`here <formatsmorph>`.

 The morphology can then be loaded from ``morph.swc`` in the following way: